gadeleonp/TestDLL3D4T/README.md

  The plugin uses a simple data structure to store the 3D points and their associated data.
 The data is stored in a vector of structs, where each struct contains the necessary information for a point.
  Memory is managed using standard C++ containers, which handle allocation and deallocation automatically.
- For the C# console project, I didn't use any specific data structures like a HashTable, Dictionary, BTree, AVL Tree.
+ For the C# console project, I didn't use any specific data structures except for the Vector.
 I think an easy data structure that wall used was a LinkedList.

 For the memory management I used the malloc function to allocate memor for the array of vertex structures in this case I send the intenger number 8 as a paramter so the malloc functions uses this number to allocate the memory for 8 vertex structures.

-My Restrictions:
-Currently I have a PC with this specifications:

-CPU	Intel(R) Core(TM) i7-3770 CPU @ 3.40GHz   3.40 GHz
-Installed RAM 	16.0 GB
-Storage HDD: 932 GB SSD WD Green 2.5 1000GB
-Graphics Card: NVIDIA GeForce GT 710 (2 GB), Intel(R) HD Graphics 4000 (32 MB)
-Operative System type: de 64 bits, procesador x64 Windows 10 Home Edition.

 Enhacements:
 I think that the management of memory can by the compilers since they have a better garbage collector that can help to manage the memory in a better way.